Is Attention always needed? A Case Study on Language Identification from Speech: Experiments

-We evaluated our proposed architecture with the proposed architecture by \citet{Kulkarni2022} on the same datasets.
-Our two architectures i.e. CRNN and CRNN with Attention was able to outperform the accuracy obtained by \citet{Kulkarni2022} as shown in Table \ref{tab:eval_13}.
-They used 6 Linear layers where units are 256, 256, 128, 64, 32, 13, respectively in the CNN architecture, whereas the DNN architecture uses 3 LSTM layers having units 256, 256, 128, respectively followed by a dropout layer followed by 3 Time Distributed layer followed by Linear layer of 13 as units.
+The proposed framework was assessed against \citet{Kulkarni2022} using identical datasets.
+Both CRNN and CRNN with Attention exhibited superior performance compared to the results reported by \citet{Kulkarni2022}, as shown in Table \ref{tab: eval_13}.
+They used 6 Linear layers where units are 256, 256, 128, 64, 32, and 13, respectively in the CNN framework, whereas the DNN framework uses 3 LSTM layers having units 256, 256, and 128, respectively followed by dropout layer followed by 3 Time Distributed layer followed by a Linear layer of 13 as units.

 We evaluated system performance using the following evaluation metrics -- Recall (TPR), Precision (PPV), f1-score, and Accuracy.
 Since one of our major objectives was to measure the accessibility of the network to new languages, we introduced Data Balancing of training data for each class, as the number of samples available for each class may vary drastically.
-This is the case for the Indian Language Dataset as shown in Table \ref{tab:dataset} in which Kannada, Marathi and particularly Bodo have limited amount of data compared to the rest of the languages.
-To alleviate this data imbalance problem, we used class weight balancing as a dynamic method using scikit-learn \citep{Pedregosa-2011}.
+This is the case for the Indian Language Dataset as shown in Table \ref{tab: dataset} in which Kannada, Marathi and particularly Bodo have a limited amount of data compared to the rest of the languages.
+To alleviate this data imbalance problem, we used class weight balancing as a dynamic method using scikit-learn \citep{Pedregosa2011}.

-PPV, TPR, f1-score and Accuracy scores are reported in Table \ref{tab:res_lang_class_weight} for the three architectures - CNN, CRNN, and CRNN with Attention.
-From Table \ref{tab:res_lang_class_weight} it is clearly visible that both CRNN architecture and CRNN with Attention provide competitive results of 0.987 accuracy.
-Table \ref{tab:13_category_full_Atten}, \ref{tab:13_category_full_CRNN}, and \ref{tab:13_category_full_cnn} shows the confusion matrix for CNN, CRNN, and CRNN with Attention.
+PPV, TPR, f1-score, and Accuracy scores are reported in Table \ref{tab: res_lang_class_weight} for the three frameworks - CNN, CRNN, and CRNN with Attention.
+From Table \ref{tab: res_lang_class_weight} it is clearly visible that both CRNN framework and CRNN with Attention provide competitive results of 0.987 accuracy.
+Table \ref{tab: 13_category_full_Atten}, Table \ref{tab: 13_category_full_CRNN}, and Table \ref{tab: 13_category_full_cnn} shows the confusion matrix for CNN, CRNN, and CRNN with Attention.

-From Table \ref{tab:13_category_full_Atten}, \ref{tab:13_category_full_CRNN}, and \ref{tab:13_category_full_cnn} it can be observed that Assamese gets confused with Meitei; Bengali gets confused with Assamese, Meitei, Tamil and Telugu; and Hindi gets confused with Malayalam.
+From Table \ref{tab: 13_category_full_Atten}, Table \ref{tab: 13_category_full_CRNN}, and Table \ref{tab: 13_category_full_cnn} it can be observed that Assamese gets confused with Manipuri; Bengali gets confused with Assamese, Manipuri, Tamil, and Telugu; and Hindi gets confused with Malayalam.